IMGIITRoorkee/omniport-frontend/README.md

 - CSS: `CSS Modules`
 - Other noteworthy packages: `ESNext`, `Babel`

 A Dockerised setup is the preferred mode of installation.
+One such is provided by us on our GitHub account.
+You can however set all the components up yourself, after suffering a reasonable amount of headbanging, cursing, and physical and mental pain.

 ## Contribution guidelines